Pricing Barrier Options with DeepBSDEs: Introduction

 The rest of the paper is organized as follows: Section \ref{sec:deepbsdeintro} presents a brief overview of Forward-Backward Stochastic Differential Equations as applied to options pricing.
-Section \ref{sec:dnnsolution} discusses the technique behind DeepBSDE approach to solving traditional Option pricing problem and a description of the approach to problems with barriers.
-Section \ref{otherapproaches} discusses other approaches that are currently used or proposed to pricing Barrier Options and outlines their limitations.
-Section \ref{barriertrig} describes our approach, which employs barrier tracking variables as a part of the DeepBSDE network.
-Section \ref{sec:results} presents the results of pricing different types of barrier options using this approach and error convergence.
+Section \ref{sec:dnnsolution} discusses the technique behind DeepBSDE approach to solving traditional option pricing problem and a description of the approach to problems with barriers.
+Section \ref{otherapproaches} discusses other approaches that are currently used or proposed for pricing barrier options and outlines their limitations.
+Section \ref{barriertrig} describes our approach, which employs barrier tracking variables as a part of the DeepBSDE graph.
+Section \ref{sec:results} presents the results of pricing barrier options in one and ten dimensions using this approach.
 The paper concludes with some remarks.